wlenthe/DataFusion/Documentation/DataFusionFilters/RegisterOrientations.md

 DataFusion (DataFusion)

 ## Description ##
-This filter finds the average rotation from <B>Moving Quats</B> to <B>Reference Quats</B> and then applies it to <B>Moving Quats</B> to align their crystallographic reference frames.
+This filter finds the average rotation from <B>Moving Quats</B> to <B>Reference Quats</B> (and then optionally applies it to <B>Moving Quats</B> to align their crystallographic reference frames).
 The average rotation is computed with the following algorithm:

 - Create list of features that are good in both <B>Reference Good Features</B> and <B>Moving Good Features</B> (these are assumed to be the same feature and are checked to make sure they shared the same crystal structure).
 - Loop over shared good features and for each: